-This freestyle stroke article is the first one of a series that will describe common mistakes in one's swimming technique.
+This article is the first one in a series about freestyle stroke mistakes.
 The mistake this article focuses on is called Putting on the Brakes.
+Here's a swimmer that exhibits this flaw:

-Putting on the brakes is a mistake that occurs when the arm extends forward underwater at the end of the recovery in the freestyle stroke.
+Putting on the brakes is a mistake in the freestyle stroke that can occur when the arm extends forward underwater during the recovery.

 Normally your recovering hand enters the water in front of the head with a slight downward angle, before it sweeps forward parallel to the water surface in a straight line.
 Your arm simply follows behind through the hole opened in the water by the hand until your arm is completely extended.